House of Gordon USA

 she came away as champion!
 This set the stage reinforcing her confidence

-in her abilities and spurring her resolve to work hard and achieve those goals
+in her abilities and spurring her resolve to work hard and achieve those

-Highland dancers in the world.
+juvenile Highland dancers in the world.

 AND SHE HAS IN SPLENDID FASHION!